 Yes, the Chinese-based rideshare company DiDi started to operate in Costa Rica in late 2019.
 It’s similar to Uber in terms of availability and price but seems to be less popular.

 Is Uber legal in Costa Rica?

-Technically, Uber is operating illegally in Costa Rica but sits in a sort of grey area to Costa Rican lawmakers.
-Much like early operations in Canada, USA, or Australia, government officials turn a blind eye to the rideshare service.
+Technically, Uber is operating illegally in Costa Rica but sits in a a grey area to Costa Rican lawmakers.
+Much like early operations in Canada, the USA, or Australia, government officials turn a blind eye to the rideshare service.